Your Big Guide To UK Eco-Friendly Toothpaste Brands

 Parla zero-waste toothpaste tablets

-Their very minty tablets are available in two different-sized glass jars – either as 62 tablets or 248 tablets.
-And when you need a refill, you can buy a 248-tablet refill that comes in a cardboard box for lower carbon shipping.
+Their very minty tablets are available in a glass jar with a metal lid, that has 62 tablets in it.
+And when you need a refill, you can buy a 248-tablet refill that comes in a cardboard box and a compostable starch bag for lower carbon shipping.

 DENTtabs